JaniHarkonen/ArticleSum./README.md

 ArticleSum. is a note-taking and data visualization tool designed to summarize and visualize news articles in useful ways.

+## Updates

+### 8.7.2023
+This version fixes some minor bugs as well as a major one where article date filters could not be entered into the article filteration form.
+Some minor improvements were also added.

+Changes:
+- source links displayed on article listings are now clickable and open up in the browser
+- the "Open"-button of article listings was moved to the left side of the link to make the placement more consistent
+- the "Sort by"-button now displays the default setting which is "none"
+- the maximum page size of the "Articles"-tab was changed from 25 to 15 in order to avoid excessive scrolling

+- bug fixes:
+	-- **MAJOR**: date filters on the article filteration form did not work in v.1.0.0 because the use couldn't input a date; this was fixed along with a fatal bug in date filteration functions -- MINOR: the overflowing, partially hidden, vertical scroll bar of the timeline has now been fixed
+	-- MINOR: fixed the overflowing article listings by `break-wording` the links -- MINOR: tab-key presses are no longer registered in the article information form unless the focus is specifically on the "Notes"-section

 ## Development log

 ### 5.7.2023